DevilDante88/MyCogs/compiler specification/iOS/README.md

     sudo easy_install pip
     sudo pip install cython

-- now we need to download [kivy-ios](https://github.com/kivy/kivy-ios) from the terminal, typing:
+* now we need to download [kivy-ios](https://github.com/kivy/kivy-ios) from the terminal, typing:

     git clone git://github.com/kivy/kivy-ios

   once downloaded, we have to modify 3 files to include in our building both openssl and and lxml wich are needed in MyCogs app.

+    - to allow openssl we need to do some changes as described here https://github.com/kivy/kivy-ios/pull/91/files
+    - finally to add the building of lxml we need to add this row just after the openssl one

+    try $(dirname $0)/build-lxml.sh

+#.
+Compiling

+Then you can start the building of the libraries.
+Inside the kivy-ios folder, from the terminal type:

+    tools/build-all.sh

+It will take a long, so don't worry and go take a coffe.